Netsyms/SyMAT/README.md

 SyMAT
 =====

-SyMAT is a programmable symbolic math system written in Java.
+SyMAT is a computer science and math system written in Java.

-This repository is extremely bleeding-edge.
+This repository is extremely bleeding-edge, and we won't help you compile it.
-We test new features before committing (usually), but there are bugs.
+We test new features before committing, but there are bugs.
-If you want a more stable release, download the latest one from our website.
+If you want a stable release, download the latest one from our website.

 Get SyMAT
 ------